What is Geothermal Energy and How Does It Work?

 Compared to ordinary HVAC systems, the geothermal heating and cooling process can save you up to 70% on monthly energy bills – while protecting your family from dangerous carbon monoxide and helping keep the environment clean!

-But don’t just take our word for it…check out these facts associated with installing a renewable energy solution like Geothermal in your own home:
+But don’t just take our word for it…check out these facts associated with installing a renewable energy solution in your own home:

 - An EPA study of energy efficiency concluded geothermal energy is the most environmentally friendly heating/cooling system

-- Available everywhere in the United States, geothermal energy can be found underground virtually anywhere
+- Available everywhere in the United States, this eco-friendly energy can be found underground virtually anywhere

-- Geothermal cost savings can be increased by geothermal energy incentives, available from federal, state, local, and utility sources
+- Geothermal cost savings can be increased by incentives, available from federal, state, local, and utility sources

 Watch this short video to learn more about how geothermal energy can help provide more efficiency and save you money when compared to your existing HVAC system.
 Click on the image below to start the video.